xcape-io/PyProps/PROTOCOL.md

 ## Protocol for outbox
 The protocol has been defined to be **human readable** (so debugging Escape Room is easy) and  **simple to parse** (so low-end MCU can parse it quickly, such as Arduino):

-* `CONNECTED` is sent when the props is connected to the MQTT broker
+* `CONNECTED` is sent when the prop is connected to the MQTT broker
 * `DISCONNECTED` is set as the MQTT *will* for the outbox topic
 * `DATA var1=value1 var2=value2` to report sensors or challenge state
-* `REQU command` to send a request to another props
+* `REQU command` to send a request to another prop
 * `PROG command` to send a program request to the Escape Game controller (**Room** software)
 * `DONE command` to report that a command has been received and done
 * `OMIT command` to report that an unsupported command has been received and ignored